This complexity is found not only in the physical organization of our lives but also in the sheer volume of stimuli that bombard our brains […]

-You can listen and subscribe to the podcast on iTunes and Google Play: “Across the board, we noticed that we have a moment here. […]
+You can listen and subscribe to the podcast here: “Across the board, we noticed that we have a moment here.
+The data is in. […]

 ‘The real voyage of discovery consists not in seeking new landscapes but in having new eyes’ (In search of lost time, Marcel Proust) In today’s […]

 In early 2018, Larry Fink, president of BlackRock Investments, with $6.8 trillion assets under management, mentioned in his annual newsletter to CEOs, “We are seeing […]